-Interest payments on SBA debentures are payable semi-annually and there are no principal payments required on these debentures prior to maturity, nor do the debentures carry any prepayment penalties.
-The Company's SBA Low or Moderate Income ("LMI") debentures are five-year deferred interest debentures that are issued at a discount to par.
-The accretion of discount on SBA LMI debentures is classified as interest expense in the Company's consolidated financial statements.
+Interest payments on SBA-guaranteed debentures are payable semi-annually and there are no principal payments required on these debentures prior to maturity, nor do the debentures carry any prepayment penalties.
+The Company's SBA-guaranteed Low or Moderate Income ("LMI") debentures are five-year deferred interest debentures that are issued at a discount to par.
+The accretion of discount on SBA-guaranteed LMI debentures is classified as interest expense in the Company's consolidated financial statements.

-Under the Small Business Investment Act and current SBA policy applicable to SBICs, an SBIC (or group of SBICs under common control) can have outstanding at any time, SBA-guaranteed debentures up to two times (and in certain cases, up to three times) the amount of its regulatory capital.
-As of December 31, 2012, the maximum statutory limit on the dollar amount of outstanding SBA-guaranteed debentures that can be issued by a single SBIC is \$150.0 million and by a group of SBICs under common control is \$225.0 million.
-As of December 31, 2012, Triangle SBIC had issued \$139.2 million of SBA- guaranteed debentures and Triangle SBIC II had issued \$75.0 million in face amount of SBA-guaranteed debentures.
-The weighted average interest rates for all SBA-guaranteed debentures as of December 31, 2012 and December 31, 2011 were 4.05% and 4.83%, respectively.
-The weighted average interest rate as of December 31, 2012 included \$183.6 million of pooled SBA-guaranteed debentures with a weighted average fixed rate of 4.48% and \$30.0 million of unpooled SBA guaranteed debentures with a weighted average interim interest rate of 1.42%.
-As of December 31, 2011 all SBA debentures were pooled.
+Under the Small Business Investment Act and current SBA policy applicable to SBICs, an SBIC (or group of SBICs under common control) can have outstanding at any time, SBA-guaranteed debentures and SBA-guaranteed LMI debentures (collectively, SBA-guaranteed debentures) up to two times (and in certain cases, up to three times) the amount of its regulatory capital.
+As of December 31, 2014, the maximum statutory limit on the dollar amount of outstanding SBA-guaranteed debentures that can be issued by a single SBIC is \$150.0 million and by a group of SBICs under common control is \$225.0 million.
+As of December 31, 2014, Triangle SBIC had issued the maximum \$150.0 million of SBA-guaranteed debentures and Triangle SBIC II had issued \$75.0 million in face amount of SBA-guaranteed debentures.
+The weighted average interest rates for all SBA-guaranteed debentures as of December 31, 2014 and December 31, 2013 were 4.03% and 4.07%, respectively.
+As of both December 31, 2014 and December 31, 2013, all SBA-guaranteed debentures were pooled.

 In addition to a one-time 1.0% fee on the total commitment from the SBA, the Company also pays a one-time 2.425% fee on the amount of each SBA-guaranteed debenture issued and a one-time 2.0% fee on the amount of each SBA-guaranteed LMI debenture issued.
 These fees are capitalized as deferred financing costs and are amortized over the term of the debt agreements using the effective interest method.
 Upon prepayment of an SBA-guaranteed debenture, any unamortized deferred financing costs related to the SBA-guaranteed debenture are written off and recognized as a loss on extinguishment of debt in the Consolidated Statements of Operations.
-In the years ended December 31, 2012 and December 31, 2011 the Company prepaid approximately \$40.8 million and \$9.5 million, respectively, of SBA-guaranteed debentures and recognized losses on extinguishment of debt of approximately \$0.8 million and \$0.2 million in the years ended December 31, 2012 and December 31, 2011, respectively.
+In the year ended

+December 31, 2013, the Company prepaid approximately \$20.5 million of SBA-guaranteed debentures and recognized losses on extinguishment of debt of approximately 0.4 million.